roland jp 80x0 config 06

 Check LEDs Off function to disable.

-JP-80×0 Editor User Manual – Advanced MIDI Settings Tour
+JP-80×0 Editor User Manual – Advanced Incoming MIDI Settings

-Note #1: If you disable Control Changes and System Exclusive messages from Hardware port, your plug-in might stop responding to hardware knob movements completely.
+Note #1: If you disable Control Changes and System Exclusive messages from Hardware port, the Editor might stop responding to hardware knob movements completely.

 Advanced Outgoing MIDI settings

-In Outgoing MIDI settings section, you can adjust few options to fine tune the plug-in behavior.
+In Outgoing MIDI settings section, you can adjust few options to fine tune the Editor behavior.

 • Directly to Hardware [1] = Send all MIDI related command directly to hardware from the MIDI output port.